-Students are eligible for this waiver if they attended a Florida secondary school for three consecutive years immediately preceding their graduation from a Florida high school, and who also applied for admission to a state university or Florida College System institution within 24 months of high school graduation.
+Students seeking an undergraduate degree are eligible for this waiver if they attended a Florida secondary school for three consecutive years immediately preceding their graduation from a Florida high school, and who also applied for admission to a state university or Florida College System institution within 24 months of high school graduation.

 An official high school transcript, showing verification of graduation from a Florida high school, is required to verify eligibility.

 No. The waiver applies to all students who meet the eligibility criteria, regardless of immigration status.